zopefoundation/zc.relation/src/zc/relation/README.txt

      (<Employee instance "Chuck">, <Employee instance "Galyn">)]

 That's all the paths--all the chains--from Alice.
-We sorted the results, but normaly they would be breadth first.
+We sorted the results, but normally they would be breadth first.

 But what if we wanted to just find the paths from one query result to another query result--say, we wanted to know the chain of command from Alice